 WRI is a global research organization that spans more than 60 countries and more than 1,000 experts and staff working closely with leaders to turn big ideas into action to sustain our natural resources—the foundation of economic opportunity and human well-being.
 Their work focuses on seven critical issues at the intersection of environment and development: climate, energy, food, forests, water, cities, and the ocean.

-We are really excited about using the proof-of-concept to help convince donors to scale up the project.
-Identifying what types of methodologies do not work for the challenge topic was very helpful, as it is very difficult and time intensive to weed out the bad ideas manually.
+We are really excited about using the proof-of-concept to help encourage donors to scale up the project.
+Identifying what types of methodologies do not work for the challenge topic was very helpful, as it is very difficult and time-intensive to weed out the bad ideas manually.